Alzheimer's Disease May Develop Differently In African-Americans, Study Suggests

 First, though, researchers would need to confirm the tau connection in a study that includes many more African-Americans, Barnes says.

-And that will be a challenge, she says, because African-Americans are often hesitant to participate in medical research, especially if it involves an invasive procedure like a spinal tap.
+And that will be a challenge, she says, because African-Americans are often hesitant to participate in medical research — especially if it involves an invasive procedure like a spinal tap.

 "When you try to go to populations that have been sort of marginalized and abused by past research," she says, "it becomes very, very difficult."